hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   in order to refer to the original Prometheus configuration file.
   The rule group name and the alert name are necessary to update the relevant AlertPolicies in case the definition of the rule group changes in the future.
 This field is optional.
-If this field is not empty, then it must be a valid Prometheus label name.

 * `alert_rule` -
   (Optional)